TheCoffeeUp/Reason-ArturiaKeylab-MKII-Remote/docs/effects-mapping.md

 ![D-11](./images/D11.png)

-The first line of the Arturia Keyboad LCD should display "D-11 (dist.)".
+The first line of the Arturia keyboard LCD should display "D-11 (dist.)" and the second one the name of the device.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |